 If you saw one of my maps and got overwhelmed —Don’t worry!
 You’re in the right place.
 I purposely include A LOT in my maps to give you options.
 Although, this makes the maps look busy and crazy at times.
 In this guide, you will learn how to use google maps when traveling.
 I promise that it’s easy and intuitive.
 Read this once, and you probably won’t ever need to look up instructions again!
 I’ll show you how to use any ready-made google map during your travels.

-- Open & save a map
+How to open & save a map

 Expand the map and it will open in a new window.